satorici/satori-docs/satori_help/docs/modes/run.md

 You would use it like this when developing locally before pushing, or when being used as part of Github Actions or Jenkins.

 ### Run a Public Playbook
-You can run on demand public playbooks.
+You can run on-demand public playbooks.
 You can see a list of the publicly available playbooks with: `satori playbook --public`

-And then you can execute them passing parameters if required with --data:
+Then you can execute them passing parameters if required with --data:

 ```sh
 satori run satori://some/playbook.yml